ALT PTO BY LAWS

 Upon dissolution of the Organization, all funds left in the Treasury shall be used solely for the Angelo L. Tomaso School.
 Executive Board shall follow all applicable laws to effectuate the dissolution.

 The Executive Board shall grant approval of disbursement of said funds.

 ARTICLE XIII - INDEMNIFICATION OF OFFICERS, EXECUTIVE BOARD AND EMPLOYEES

-The Officers, Executive Board and employees of the Angelo L. Tomaso Parent Teacher Organization, Inc. (ALT PTO) shall be, and the same hereby are, indemnified against expenses and costs (including reasonable attorney’s fees) incurred in connection with any proceeding involving such Officers, Executive Board members, or employees of the Organization to the full extent permitted by Section 15A; 3-4 of the New Jersey Nonprofit Corporation Act (N.J.S.A.
+The Officers, Executive Board and employees of Organization shall be, and the same hereby are, indemnified against expenses and costs (including reasonable attorney’s fees) incurred in connection with any proceeding involving such Officers, Executive Board members, or employees of the Organization to the full extent permitted by Section 15A; 3-4 of the New Jersey Nonprofit Corporation Act (N.J.S.A.
 15A: 1-1 et seq.) as it may be amended from time to time, or any successor legislation.

 1. FISCAL YEAR - The fiscal year of the Organization begins July 1 and ends June 30 of the following year.

 2. BANKING - All funds shall be kept in a checking account in the name of the Organization, shall require the signature of the Treasurer or President and held at a local financial institution determined by the Executive Board.
 Currently, the checking account is held at TD Bank.

 3. REPORTING - All financial activity shall be recorded in a manual or computer-based accounting system.
 The Treasurer shall reconcile the account(s) monthly and report all financial activity monthly to the Executive Board.

 4. ENDING BALANCE - The organization shall leave a minimum of $25,000 in the treasury at the end of each fiscal year.